Preserving existing homes for Big Sky residents

 How much money will I receive for a GOOD DEEDS restriction?

 The amount a GOOD DEEDS restriction is worth depends on the circumstances, how much an applicant requests, and if the property meets the review criteria.
-At this time, awards will not exceed 15% of the property’s value or sales price.
+At this time, awards do not exceed 16% of the property’s value or sales price.
 BSCHT currently reserves higher award percentages for buyers using the funding as a down payment.

 Who determines if a property will receive a GOOD DEEDS restriction?

 A trained and dedicated committee reviews all applications and make recommendations to BSCHT’s board of directors.